 F0 A6 Data In

 F11, A (3)-TDC-Data Out The F11 command was used to reset the Hit register, LAM, and data memory.
 This only occurs on the S(2) strobe.

 After building the code, we execute the code by loading it into the CCUSB-Win program.
 We then built and loaded the scalar stack.
 Then we started the DAQ by using trigger mode.
-In our case, the trigger started when cosmic ray interacted with the detector.
+In our case, the trigger started when a cosmic ray passed through all six scintillators with the detector.
 The cosmic ray interacts with the detector, which then triggers the execution of a stack, as the signal from photomultiplier tubes give a signal to the NIM, as discussed earlier.
+When the CCUSB model received the signal from the trigger, it would execute the command stack.
+The stacks would execute in sequential order, reading in and then clearing each individual TDC channel.
+After this completes it would reinitialize the TDC for the next event.
 The program will continue to read and write the data until a timer comes to a close.
 The data is written to and saved as a.dat file.

 C++ PROGRAM DEVELOPMENT

-We had to design a C++ program which would take the data acquired from the data acquisition program dat file and convert it to a file that Microsoft Excel could read.
+We had to design a C++ program which would take the data acquired from the data acquisition program dat file (as shown in Fig. 11)and convert it to a file that Microsoft Excel could read.
 We had to open file, read file, and write to a .csv file.
 There were a few numbers which had to be skipped and ignored or the out file would be inaccurate, and we would be unable to analyze it properly.
 We also had to insert an end of file command at the beginning of a while loop or the program would continuously loop, and print the same data over and over.

 We had to take the data we were receiving from ADC and TDC inputs and get them into separate data columns.
 However, every 314 events there would be reading of 65535 and 314 that would be printed to the data file.
 To correct this, we used a dummy parameter in the program.
 When the program reads in 65535, it knows to skip that and the next data line, so we could extract the right data.
 After reading the data the program then creates a comma separated values (csv) file for Microsoft Excel.